-- As per the applicable scheme, gains from a sale of ADSs outside India by a non-resident to another non-resident are not taxable in India; - Long-term capital gains realized by a resident from the transfer of the ADSs will be subject to tax at the rate of 10% as increased by the applicable surcharge and Health and education cess; short-term capital gains on such a transfer will be taxed at graduated rates with a maximum of 30%, as increased by the applicable surcharge and Health and education cess; - Long-term capital gains realized by a non-resident upon the sale of equity shares obtained from the conversion of ADSs are subject to tax at a rate of 10% as increased by the applicable surcharge and Health and education cess; and short-term capital gains on such a transfer will be taxed at the rate of tax applicable to the seller; - The Finance Act, 2018 has amended the Income Tax Act to provide that Long Term Capital Gain exceeding ₹100,000 arising from sale of equity shares in a company or a unit of an equity-oriented fund or a unit of a business trust will be taxable at a rate of 10%, subject to Securities Transaction Tax, or STT (described below) is paid both at the time of purchase and sale of such shares (or a unit of an equity-oriented fund or a unit of a business trust) and will not get the benefit of indexation.
+- As per the applicable scheme, gains from a sale of ADSs outside India by a non-resident to another non-resident are not taxable in India: - Long-term capital gains realized by a resident from the transfer of the ADSs will be subject to tax at the rate of 10%, as increased by the applicable surcharge and health and education cess.
+However, as per Finance (No. 2) Act, 2024 such transfer which takes place on or after July 23, 2024, will be taxable at the rate of 12.5%, as increased by the applicable surcharge and health and education cess; short-term capital gains on such a transfer will be taxed at graduated rates with a maximum of 30%, as increased by the applicable surcharge and health and education cess; - Long-term capital gains realized by a non-resident upon the sale of equity shares obtained from the conversion of ADSs are subject to tax at a rate of 10% as increased by the applicable surcharge and health and education cess.
+However, as per Finance (No. 2) Act, 2024 such transfer which takes place on or after July 23, 2024, will be taxable at the rate of 12.5%, as increased by the applicable surcharge and health and education cess; and short-term capital gains on such a transfer will be taxed at the rate of tax applicable to the seller;

+• The Finance Act, 2018 has amended the Income Tax Act to provide that Long Term Capital Gain exceeding ₹100,000 arising from sale of equity shares in a company or a unit of an equity-oriented fund or a unit of a business trust will be taxable at a rate of 10%, subject to Securities Transaction Tax, or STT (described below) is paid both at the time of purchase and sale of such shares (or a unit of an equity-oriented fund or a unit of a business trust) and will not get the benefit of indexation.
 Thus, any transfer carried out after April 1, 2018, would result in Long Term Capital Gains in excess of ₹100,000 and will attract tax at the rate of 10%.
-Further if investments are made on or before January 31, 2018, a method of determining the Cost of Acquisition ("COA") of such investments has been specifically laid down.
-The COA of such investments shall be deemed to be the higher of -
+Further the Finance (No. 2) Act, 2024 has enhanced the limit from ₹100,000 to ₹125,000.
+Thus, Long term capital gain exceeding ₹125,000 will be taxable at the below rates: